-Our software platform Antha overcomes those limitations, enabling seamless design, modification, and execution of sophisticated qPCR protocols
+- Our software platform overcomes those limitations, enabling seamless design, modification, and execution of sophisticated qPCR protocols

 Quantitative Polymerase Chain Reaction (qPCR) is a molecular biology technique used in research and diagnostics to detect relative quantities of specific DNA and, indirectly, RNA sequences.
 It is employed in bioprocess and research assay verification, diagnostic tests, and more.

-In a recent online demo, Scientific Development Consultant Milena Stanković demonstrated how our software platform Antha can be used to leverage the power of lab automation for seamless design, modification, and execution of sophisticated qPCR experiments, thereby maximising their efficiency.
+The Synthace platform can be used to leverage the power of lab automation for seamless design, modification, and execution of sophisticated qPCR experiments, thereby maximizing their efficiency.